 15 of 22

-Coconut flour can be used in small quantities in gluten-free recipes such as coconut flour pancakes to increase fiber content.
+Coconut flour can be used in small quantities in gluten-free recipes such as coconut flour pancakes and coconut flour cookies to increase fiber content.
 It is almost 60% fiber, is high in fats and lower in carbohydrates than other GF flours.
 Coconut flour works best in recipes that include eggs and has a short shelf life.
 Refrigerate baked goods made with coconut flour to prevent spoilage.

 16 of 22